 We use a 52 or 53 week fiscal year ending on the Sunday closest to December 31.
-For convenience, all references herein to the fiscal years ended December 28, 2003, January 2, 2005, January 1, 2006, December 31, 2006 and December 30, 2007 will hereinafter be referred to as the fiscal years ended December 31, 2003, 2004, 2005, 2006 and 2007 respectively.
-Our fiscal years ended December 31, 2003, 2005, 2006 and 2007 each contained 52 weeks.
-Our fiscal year ended December 31, 2004 contained 53 weeks.
+For convenience, all references herein to the fiscal years ended January 1, 2006, December 31, 2006, December 30, 2007, December 28, 2008 and January 3, 2010 will hereinafter be referred to as the fiscal years ended December 31, 2005, 2006, 2007, 2008 and 2009 respectively.
+Our fiscal year ended December 31, 2009 contained 53 weeks.
+Our fiscal years ended December 31, 2006, 2007 and 2008 each contained 52 weeks.

-We use the terms "Segment EBITDA" and "Segment EBITDA margin" in our 2007 Annual Report on Form 10-K because they are financial indicators that are reported to the chief operating decision maker for purposes of allocating resources to our segments and assessing their performance.
-Segment EBITDA (earnings attributable to the applicable segment before interest, income taxes, depreciation and amortization, impairment losses, stock-based compensation expense, bonus to employees and a director in connection with the December 2004 Transactions (as defined in "Item 6.
-Selected Financial Data"), other income and expense and loss on extinguishment of debt) may not be necessarily comparable to other similarly titled captions of other companies due to differences in methods of calculation.
+We use the terms "Segment EBITDA" and "Segment EBITDA margin" in our 2009 Annual Report on Form 10-K because they are financial indicators that are reported to the chief operating decision maker for purposes of allocating resources to our segments and assessing their performance.
+Segment EBITDA (earnings attributable to the applicable segment before interest, income taxes, depreciation and amortization, impairment and other lease charges, stock-based compensation expense, other income and expense and gains and losses on extinguishment of debt) may not be necessarily comparable to other similarly titled captions of other companies due to differences in methods of calculation.
 The calculation of Segment EBITDA for our Burger King restaurants includes general and administrative expenses related directly to our Burger King segment, as well as the expenses associated with administrative support for all three of our segments including executive management, information systems and certain accounting, legal and other administrative functions.
 Segment EBITDA margin means Segment EBITDA as a percentage of the total revenues of the applicable segment.
-We consider our Pollo Tropical restaurants, Taco Cabana restaurants and Burger King restaurants to each constitute a separate segment.
+We consider our Pollo Tropical restaurants, Taco Cabana restaurants and Burger King restaurants to each constitute a separate segment at the brand level.
 See Note 12 to the accompanying consolidated financial statements.

 In this Annual Report on Form 10-K, we refer to information, forecasts and statistics regarding the restaurant industry.
-Unless otherwise indicated, all restaurant industry data in this Annual Report on Form 10-K refers to the U.S. restaurant industry and is taken from or based upon the Technomic Information Services (Technomic) report entitled "2007 Technomic Top 500 Chain Restaurant Report."
-In addition, statements in this Annual Report on Form 10-K concerning the "increasing disposable income" of the Hispanic consumer base are based on an article appearing in the third quarter 2004 edition of "Georgia Business and Economic Conditions", a publication of the Terry College of Business, The University of Georgia.
+Unless otherwise indicated, all restaurant industry data in this Annual Report on Form 10-K refers to the U.S. restaurant industry and is taken from or based upon the Technomic Information Services (Technomic) report entitled "2009 Technomic Top 500 Chain Restaurant Report."
 In this Annual Report on Form 10-K we also refer to information, forecasts and statistics from the U.S. Census Bureau and the U.S. Bureau of Labor Statistics and regarding BKC, as defined below.
 Unless otherwise indicated, information regarding BKC in this Annual Report on Form 10-K has been made publicly available by BKC.
 Any reference to BKC in this Annual Report on Form 10-K refers to Burger King Holdings, Inc. (NYSE: BKC) and its wholly-owned subsidiaries, including Burger King Corporation.
 We believe that all of these sources are reliable, but we have not independently verified any of this information and cannot guarantee its accuracy or completeness.
 The information, forecasts and statistics we have used from Technomic may reflect rounding adjustments.